FreeRTOS/FreeRTOS-Kernel/MISRA.md

  - The conversion from a pointer to void into a pointer to uint8_t is safe because data storage buffers are implemented as uint8_t arrays for the ease of sizing, alignment and access.

+#### Rule 5.8

+MISRA C:2012 Rule 5.8: Identifiers that define objects or functions with external linkage shall be unique.

+_Ref 5.8.1_
+ - The Armv9 port (portable/GCC/ARM_AARCH64_ARMV9/portmacro.h) defines macros
+   that redirect `pvPortMalloc` and `vPortFree` to MTE-tagged wrapper functions when `configARMV9_MTE_HEAP == 1`.
+This keeps MTE heap tagging logic isolated in the port without modifying shared upstream kernel files.
+An alternative that eliminates this deviation (integrating tagging into heap_4.c) is documented in the source.

+#### Rule 11.6

+MISRA C:2012 Rule 11.6: A cast shall not be performed between a pointer to void and an arithmetic type.

+_Ref 11.6.1_
+ - The Armv9 MTE port (portable/GCC/ARM_AARCH64_ARMV9/mte_port.c) casts
+   between pointer and uintptr_t to strip the MTE tag bits (top byte) from tagged pointers before passing them to the underlying allocator.
+This is required because MTE tags are encoded in pointer bits 56-59 and must be removed to recover the canonical address.

 #### Rule 14.3